m8sec/OffsecDev/py/README.md

 </p>

 # Python
-With a little work, Python can still be a great tool to use on modern red teaming engagements.
+The `python.exe` binary has a high reputational score and is (likely) used to execute many legitimate applications within an organization.
+Therefore, with a little work, Python can still be a great language to use in red teaming engagements and help evade modern defenses.

 ### Table of Contents
   * [Examples](#examples)